ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## AS-to-C: Response ## {#sec-as-c-token}

-After having verified the POST request to the /token endpoint and that the client is authorized to obtain an access token corresponding to its access token request, the AS MUST verify the proof-of-possession (PoP) evidence.
+After having verified the POST request to the /token endpoint and that the client is authorized to obtain an access token corresponding to its access token request, the AS proceeds as defined below.

+The following denotes an authentication credential as "confirmed" or "non confirmed", in case the AS has or has not achieved proof-of-possession of the private key associated with the public key of that authentication credential, respectively.

+If the access token request specifies neither the 'client_cred_verify' parameter nor the 'client_cred_verify_mac' parameter, then the AS performs the following steps.

+* The AS considers the authentication credential AUTH_CRED_C specified in the 'req_cnf' parameter of the access token request.

+* If the AS currently knows AUTH_CRED_C as "confirmed", then the AS considers proof-of-possession for the client's private key to be achieved, and it takes no further actions in this respect.

+  The AS might already have achieved proof-of-possession when establishing a secure communication association with the client, or when processing a previous access token request conveying the same AUTH_CRED_C.

+  Alternatively, a further entity in a trust relationship with the AS might have already achieved proof-of-possession of the private key and informed the AS about that.
+Building on that trust relationship, the AS considered AUTH_CRED_C to be "confirmed" from then on.

+* If the AS does not currently know AUTH_CRED_C as "confirmed", then the AS MUST consider the access token request to be invalid.

+If both the 'client_cred_verify' and 'client_cred_verify_mac' parameters are present, then the AS MUST consider the access token request to be invalid.

+If the access token request specifies either the 'client_cred_verify' parameter or the 'client_cred_verify_mac' parameter, then the AS MUST verify the proof-of-possession (PoP) evidence specified therein.
 In particular, the AS proceeds as follows.

-* As PoP input, the AS uses the same value used by the client in {{sec-c-as-token-endpoint}}.
+* As PoP input, the AS uses the same value that the client used in {{sec-c-as-token-endpoint}}.

-* As public key of the client, the AS uses the one included in the authentication credential specified in the 'req_cnf' parameter of the access token request.
+* As public key of the client, the AS uses the one included in the authentication credential AUTH_CRED_C specified in the 'req_cnf' parameter of the access token request.

-   This requires the AS to support the format of the authentication credential specified in the 'req_cnf' parameter, i.e., the format of authentication credential that is used in the OSCORE group where the client uses that authentication credential.
+   This requires the AS to support the format of AUTH_CRED_C, i.e., the format of authentication credential that is used in the OSCORE group where the client uses that authentication credential.
 Practically, this is not an issue, since an RS supporting this profile is expected to be registered only at an AS that supports the formats of authentication credential that the RS supports.

 * If the access token request includes the 'client_cred_verify' parameter, this specifies the PoP evidence as a signature.
 Then, the AS verifies the signature by using the public key of the client.

-   This requires the AS to support the signature algorithm and curve (when applicable) that are used in the OSCORE group where the client uses the authentication credential specified in the 'req_cnf' parameter of the access token request.
+   This requires the AS to support the signature algorithm and curve (when applicable) that are used in the OSCORE group where the client uses the authentication credential AUTH_CRED_C specified in the 'req_cnf' parameter of the access token request.
 Practically, this is not an issue, since an RS supporting this profile is expected to be registered only at an AS that supports the signature algorithms and curves (when applicable) that the RS supports.

 * If the access token request includes the 'client_cred_verify_mac' parameter, this specifies the PoP evidence as a Message Authentication Code (MAC).

-   Then, the AS recomputes the MAC through the same process taken by the client when preparing the value of the 'client_cred_verify_mac' parameter for the access token (see {{sec-c-as-token-endpoint}}), with the difference that the AS uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the client.
+   Then, the AS recomputes the MAC through the same process taken by the client when preparing the value of the 'client_cred_verify_mac' parameter for the access token request (see {{sec-c-as-token-endpoint}}), with the difference that the AS uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the client.
 The verification succeeds if and only if the recomputed MAC is equal to the MAC conveyed as PoP evidence in the access token request.

-   This requires the AS to support the ECDH algorithm that is used as Pairwise Key Agreement Algorithm in the OSCORE group where the client uses the authentication credential specified in the 'req_cnf' parameter of the access token request.
+   This requires the AS to support the ECDH algorithm that is used as Pairwise Key Agreement Algorithm in the OSCORE group where the client uses the authentication credential AUTH_CRED_C specified in the 'req_cnf' parameter of the access token request.
 Practically, this is not an issue, since an RS supporting this profile is expected to be registered only at an AS that supports the ECDH algorithms that the RS supports.

+If the verification of the PoP evidence succeeds, then the AS considers AUTH_CRED_C to be "confirmed" from then on.

-If both the 'client_cred_verify' and 'client_cred_verify_mac' parameters are present, or if the verification of the PoP evidence fails, the AS considers the client request invalid.
+Instead, if the verification of the PoP evidence fails, then the AS MUST consider the access token request to be invalid.
+Also, the AS MUST consider AUTH_CRED_C to be "non confirmed" from then on, until the AS achieves again proof-of-possession of the client's private key.

-If the client request was invalid or not authorized, the AS returns an error response as described in {{Section 5.8.3 of RFC9200}}.
+If the access token request was invalid or not authorized, the AS MUST return an error response as described in {{Section 5.8.3 of RFC9200}}.

-If all verifications are successful, the AS responds as defined in {{Section 5.8.2 of RFC9200}}.
+Instead, if all verifications are successful, the AS responds as defined in {{Section 5.8.2 of RFC9200}}.
 In particular:

 * The AS can signal that the use of Group OSCORE is REQUIRED for a specific access token by including the 'ace_profile' parameter with the value "coap_group_oscore" in the access token response.
 The client MUST use Group OSCORE towards all the resource servers for which this access token is valid.
 Usually, it is assumed that constrained devices will be pre-configured with the necessary profile, so that this kind of profile signaling can be omitted.

 * The AS MUST NOT include the 'rs_cnf' parameter defined in {{RFC9201}}.
 In general, the AS may not be aware of the authentication credentials (and public keys included thereof) that the RSs use in the OSCORE group.
 Also, the client is able to retrieve the authentication credentials of other group members from the responsible Group Manager, both upon joining the group or later on as a group member, as defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.

 * According to this document, the AS includes the 'access_token' parameter specifying the issued access token in the access token response.
 An alternative workflow where the access token is uploaded by the AS directly to the RS is described in {{I-D.ietf-ace-workflow-and-params}}.

 The AS MUST include the following information as metadata of the issued access token.
 The use of CBOR web tokens (CWT) as specified in {{RFC8392}} is RECOMMENDED.